-It’s really very easy to get involved, simply download the template, choose your favourite one, then colour it in.
+It’s really very easy to get involved, simply download the template, choose your favourite elephant design, then colour it in.
 When you’ve finished post your drawing on social media with the hashtags: #wsts19 and #howmanyelephants

-For schools taking part, please ask your teachers and parents to help you post your finished drawing.
-We are then going to create a How Many Elephants Visual Petition at the Wildlife & Safari Travel Show using your drawing.
-This is a great opportunity to support this amazing conservation project to help save elephants!
-And we’ll also give you FREE tickets ( family weekend pass ) to visit the Wildlife & Safari Travel Show on 12 – 13 October, so you can see your contribution as part of the feature.
+For schools taking part, please ask your teachers and parents to help you post your finished drawing on social media.
+We are going to create a How Many Elephants Visual Petition at the Wildlife & Safari Travel Show using your drawings.
+This is a fantastic opportunity to support this amazing conservation project and to help save elephants!

 And of course, adults are very welcome to get involved too!